Akshen22/Ecommerce-fake-review-detection/README.md

 (5) Run all the 3 files one by one in ascending order.

-(6) If you visit data and pickle files, you will see more two more .csv file, named: 'updated1_data' & 'cleaned_data1.csv'; Where we have first updated our data by removing unnecessary columns and saved it in a new file naming updated1_data.csv.
+(6) If you visit data and pickle files, you will see two more .csv file, named: 'updated1_data' & 'cleaned_data1.csv'; Where we have first updated our data by removing unnecessary columns and saved it in a new file naming updated1_data.csv.
 Similarly, we have cleaned the data saving it in cleaned_data1.csv file.

 (7) Also, you will see 2  pickles files which will help us in executing our program.